blackfennec-org/blackfennec/docs/source/documentation/interaction/navigation.rst

 Navigation Service
 """"""""""""""""""
 The NavigationService provides the means to request the navigation to a structure.
 The NavigationService starts :ref:`the selection process <definition_selection_process>`, the result of which is then transferred to the Presenter.
-Besides the :ref:`Interpreter <definition_interpreter>` the Presenter also gets the calling :ref:`Interpretation <definition_interpretation>` from the NavigationService.
+Besides the :ref:`InterpretationService <definition_interpretation_service>` the Presenter also gets the calling :ref:`Interpretation <definition_interpretation>` from the NavigationService.
 This allows the Presenter to visualise causality to the user.